 To be fair, in the same way we know what we need from our car purchases, clients know, deep down, what they need the website to do in order to add significant value but there’s something blocking that neural pathway.
 In an instant, functionality, form and features are all forgotten and suddenly they can’t work out if they should buy a hatchback or a muscle car.
 Something is casting a shadow over their rational decision-making mechanisms and it’s not just the… budget!
 It’s the perception that a website is just a website, they’re all the same and does it really matter if my business is driving a generic 3-page off the shelf template or a strategically sound custom-built site converting customers.

 Awful joke, even by Dad joke standards but this next point couldn’t be more weighty in terms of impact on your business, commercial function, perhaps even reputation.
 If you can’t see past the dollars you’ll be spending and see the dollars your business will be making, there may be problems more significant than the type of website you’re trying to choose.

 Enough of the jokes, let’s get serious about intent, benefit and functionality

-Let’s duck back to the three questions from the opening section and superimpose them over your website needs.
+Let’s duck back to the three questions from the opening section and superimpose them over your digital solutions needs.